OpenPPAT/ai-course-2019/09-jupyter-DQN/README.md

 ```

 run entire DQN.ipynb \
-checkout your bird is hitting the bar in VNC now
+checkout your bird is hitting the bar in VNC